What are Inflammatory Foods?

 Below are the most common food groups and substances that can increase your risk of inflammation:

 Studies have established that full-fat dairy, as well as skim dairy products which are full of sugar, can disrupt our gut microbiome.
 Dairy actually decreases levels of our good gut bacteria which are key players in reducing inflammation.
-Keep in mind that dairy is a common food allergen – with about 1 in 4 adults have difficulty digesting milk – whether it’s lactose intolerance or a sensitivity to milk proteins.
-Any form of an allergen can trigger inflammatory reactions through the release of histamines.
+Keep in mind that dairy is a common food allergen – with about 1 in 4 adults have a difficulty digesting milk – whether it’s lactose intolerance or a sensitivity to milk proteins.
+Any form of allergen can trigger inflammatory reactions through the release of histamines.
 Histamines are created when the body senses a foreign invader, such as a milk protein.
 This produces inflammation in the form of rashes, acne, mental fatigue, and pain.

-When our bodies can’t metabolize glucose properly, it can lead to a greater release of inflammatory cytokines, as is the case with sugar and refined carbs.
+When our bodies can’t metabolise glucose properly, it can lead to a greater release of inflammatory cytokines, as is the case with sugar and refined carbs.
 On top of that, artificial sweeteners disrupt the composition of our gut microbiota by decreasing levels of the good bacteria Bacteroides.
 Bacteroides are known to help release anti-inflammatory compounds.

 Most often made from petroleum (oil), artificial colourings have been implicated in a host of health issues, from disrupting hormone function to causing hyperactivity in children.
 A meta-analysis in the journal Alternative Therapies in Health and Medicine found that our immune system attempts to defend the body from these synthetic colourants which activate the inflammatory cascade.
 Studies also found ingredients used to artificially thicken foods can disrupt the bacterial makeup of the gut, leading to inflammation and weight gain.